Hannibal Board of Public Works still not breaking even on Prairie State power plant

 The 20 MW the BPW owns would meet about 60 percent of Hannibal’s current energy needs.
 However, under terms of its current power supply contract with Ameren Energy Marketing Company that runs through May 2017, Hannibal cannot use any of the Prairie State power it owns.

-Page 2 of 2 - “We did that because we didn’t really know when the plant was going to start performing correctly.
+“We did that because we didn’t really know when the plant was going to start performing correctly.
 It is establishing a track record of operation and that track record is not that great yet, and it won’t be for several more months.
 They’ve got bugs to work out.
 And during those times when the plant’s availability is unreliable, having a full compliance contract (with Ameren) seems pretty prudent on our part,” said Stevenson.
 “In a year or two we’ll be wishing we could just move over and start using that Prairie State energy in Hannibal.
 We’re not ready for that yet.”